any-docs/css/content/guides/flexible_box_layout/controlling_flex_item_ratios/index.md

 ## The `flex-shrink` property

-The {{CSSxRef("flex-shrink")}} property specifies the **flex shrink factor**, which determines how much the flex item will shrink relative to the rest of the flex items in the flex container when negative free space is distributed.
+The `flex-shrink` property specifies the **flex shrink factor**, which determines how much the flex item will shrink relative to the rest of the flex items in the flex container when negative free space is distributed.

 This property deals with situations where the combined `flex-basis` value of the flex items is too large to fit in the flex container and would otherwise overflow.
 As long as an item's `flex-shrink` is a positive value, the item will shrink to not overflow the container.